 - Pinterest: Like Instagram, Pinterest is all about visual attraction.
 That is, compelling portrait format pictures or infographics each carrying a direct link to your website or blog post.
 Like Facebook, a viral “pin” could instantly bring you hundreds of visits or sales too.
 The important things to note when using Pinterest: everything from your picture format to your titles and captions matters.
 Though there’s no stipulation, it is well-established that portrait formats i.e. tall pins work best too.
 Lastly, you must always think of Pinterest as a search engine.
 In other words, be sure to include easily discovered keywords (see below) in your title, caption, and alt text.
 Here’s more information on how you can utilise Pinterest for your business.

 No matter which social media platform you’re using to maximize your business, keywords are paramount.
 They will always be crucial too.

 The gist of it, all platforms operate on a search basis.
 You can never just rely on visits or likes from people who are already connected with you.
 The real meat, so to speak, comes from people able to search within the platforms and FIND you.

-Remember this as well when frustrated: it often takes no more than one good post to instantly boost your presence.
+Remember this too when frustrated: it often takes no more than one good post to instantly boost your presence.
 To cite Pinterest as an example, if someone likes one of your pins, he or she can repost that pin on their boards.
-The repost pin will then be read and possibly reposted by the followers of that person.
+The reposted pin will then be read and possibly reposted by the followers of that person.